Image of recycling facility shows paper material moving on belt

 • Increase WM’s recovery of materials by 60% to 25 million tons by 2030, including an interim milestone of a 25% increase by 2025

-• Reduce absolute Scope 1 and 2 GHG emissions 42% by 2031 from a 2021 base year (science-based target)
+• Reduce absolute Scope 1 and 2 GHG emissions 42% by 2031 from a 2021 base year1 (science-based target)

 • Target beneficial use of captured landfill gas to 65% by 2026

-• 12.3 By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses
+• Target 12.3 By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses

-• 12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment
+• Target 12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment

-• 12.5 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse
+• Target 12.5 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse

-• 12.6 Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle
+• Target 12.6 Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle

-• 12.8 By 2030, ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature
+• Target 12.8 By 2030, ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature

 Goal 13: Climate Action

-Our Progress
+Our Impact

-WM-Aligned Goals
+WM-Aligned Targets

 2025

-• 50% of alternative fuel vehicles to run on renewable natural gas (RNG)
+• 50% of alternative fuel vehicles to run on renewable natural gas

 • Develop fugitive emissions measurement systems